 Pectin is a type of fiber fruit that forms a gel.
 It's also super healthy because it's soluble fiber — the kind that lowers your blood sugar and cholesterol.

-Anyway, if you use less sugar when making jam, or a sugar-free sweetener, the pectin won’t get as firm, and your jam will be soft and runny.
+If you use less sugar when making jam, or a sugar-free sweetener, the pectin won't get as firm, and your jam will be soft and runny.